Shopify/ruby-style-guide/README.md

     ```

 * Prefer `%w` to the literal array syntax when you need an array of words
   (non-empty strings without spaces and special characters in them).
-Apply this
-  rule only to arrays with two or more elements.

     ```ruby
     # bad